Hacklarious/frontend/README.md

 ## Quick overview
 This is a purely frontend project built with React.
 It interacts with a RESTful API to retrieve jokes, the alarm list and set a new alarm.

 The project is deployed to Google Cloud Storage and can be accessed in our [very-unique domain](http://very-unique-domain-name.tech).
+Domain registered with [Domain.com](https://www.domain.com/).
 Internally the frontend uses Axios for making HTTP calls, Semantic UI for basic user-interface building blocks, moment.js for handling dates, and Animate.css and Framer for animations.

 Our RESTful API stores the information in a [MongoDB](https://www.mongodb.com) database.